HowTo: Node Red - Control GPIO of an ESPEasy device

 Switch short pulse (1 to 1000 milliseconds) to GPIO

-You can use this part of the Node Red code if you want to output a pulse with a pulse duration of 1 to 1000 milliseconds on the GPIO.
+You can use this part of the Node Red code if you want to output a pulse with a duration of 1 to 1000 milliseconds on the GPIO.

 View of the Node Red Flow in the configuration interface.

-View of status changes in the weblog
+View of the state changes in the weblog

-You can also check the status change or the successful execution of the command with the weblog of your ESPEasy device.
+You can also check the status change or the successful execution of the command with the web log of your ESPEasy device.
 To do this, open the web view of your ESPEasy device under "Tools" and "Log".

 View of the weblog of an ESPEasy device.